-Born in Korea, Christine moved to the United States by herself at the age of 16 to follow her dream as a filmmaker.
-She received her B.A. degrees in Communication Arts and English Literature from University of Wisconsin in Madison and her M.F.A. degree in Production from USC School of Cinematic Arts.
+Born in Korea as a politician's daughter in a conservative family, Christine Shin moved to the United States by herself at the age of 16 to follow her dream as a filmmaker.

 JUDITH FERNANDO (Producer):